semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 Create a personal access token to authenticate to the Bitbucket API.
 There are two ways in which you can create personal access token dependining on the Bitbucket plan you use:

-- If you use Bitbucket Cloud Premium plan, you can create a workspace access token with read and write permissions to PRs.
-This saves your time and effort because you don't have to create many different access tokens for every repository in the workspace.
-TODO ADD SECTION LINK
+- **Workspace access token**: If you use Bitbucket Cloud Premium plan, you can create a workspace access token.
+This option saves your time because you can create one access token for all repositories in the workspace.
+See [Creating a workspace access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-workspace-access-token).
-- If you are **not** using Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
-TODO ADD SECTION LINK
+- **Repository access token**: If you are **not** using Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
+See [Creating a repository access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-repository-access-token).

 ###### Creating a workspace access token